brreg/idporten-vite-spa-example/README.md

 # Implementation
+## 1. Register your company
+To use ID-porten, you have to register your company at The Norwegian Digitalisation Agency (Digdir) and follow the steps described here: https://samarbeid.digdir.no/id-porten/ta-i-bruk-id-porten/94

-## 1. Configure ID-porten integration
+## 2. Configure ID-porten integration
 Login to The Norwegian Digitalisation Agency (Digdir) and create a new application in their portal

 1. Go to `https://sjolvbetjening.test.samarbeid.digdir.no/` for dev, or `https://sjolvbetjening.samarbeid.digdir.no/` for production